shameemz/react-sphere/README.md

     ```
     $ react-sphere init project_name
     ```
+    Alternate way:
+    ```
+    react-native init project_name --template sphere
+    cd project_name/
+    node scripts/addDevDependencies.js
+    ```
-- After initializing the project, its all react-native and react. you can use your react-native / react commands
+- After initializing the project, its all react-native and react. you can use react-native / react commands

 ## Usage
 - Configure the sites in .babelrc file, like below.